HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm-script.md

 # Introduction to SPM Scripting with `matlabbatch`

-SPM (Statistical Parametric Mapping) is a powerful tool for analyzing brain imaging data.
+You should land on this page after having collected your fMRI data, [converted it to BIDS](./fmri-bids-conversion.md) and [preprocessed it](./fmri-prepocessing-qa.md).
+Your goal now is to model the BOLD activity with a Generalised Linear Model (GLM), in order to obtain the beta values on which to apply further analyses.
+Here, we do so using SPM (Statistical Parametric Mapping), and by **scripting** the steps taken by SPM.
 While the SPM GUI makes analysis accessible, scripting with `matlabbatch` in MATLAB provides a reproducible, automated workflow.
 This guide introduces you to SPM scripting, from using the GUI to generate code snippets to creating a full multi-step `matlabbatch` job for SPM.

+You should start here if you are familiar with SPM and what it does.
+If you feel like the analysis steps are still unclear to you, take some time to learn them by using the GUI first.
+Check out [First-level analysis - GUI](./fmri-glm.md).

 ---